UCCS-CS4300-5300/group4-fall2023/README.md

 - SWAPI.dev API

 ## Game Premise
 Starship Battle is a strategic game inspired by rock-paper-scissors, featuring starships with unique abilities.
-Each player starts with 100 health points, and the game is played over a maximum of three rounds.
+Each player starts with 100 health points, and the game is played until a player has no health

 ## Rules
 The game involves three actions: